 How to form a limited company

-The process of forming a limited company is quick, simple – and one we can help with through our various company formation packages (prices start at £52.99).
+The process of forming a limited company is quick, simple – and one we can help with through our various company formation packages – prices start at £2.99 (excluding £100 Companies House fee).

 There are a number of business structures that sit under the ‘limited company’ banner.
 These include private companies limited by shares, private companies limited by guarantee, limited liability partnerships, and public limited companies.
-It doesn’t matter what type of limited company you form, all of them are placed on the Companies House register and so stop anyone else from forming another company with the same name.
+It doesn’t matter what type of limited company you form; all of them are placed on the Companies House register, so they stop anyone else from forming another company with the same name.

-However, a private company limited by shares is the most popular limited company.
+However, a private company limited by shares is the most common type of limited company.
 To form this type of company, you will need:

 You only need one person to form a private company limited by shares.
 This person would act as a director, shareholder and PSC.
 Alternatively, multiple people can be involved in the company.